2015 Polaris Music Prize

 The 2015 edition of the Canadian Polaris Music Prize was presented on September 21, 2015 at The Carlu event theatre in Toronto, Ontario.
 The event was hosted by children's entertainer Fred Penner.

 In May 2015, Slaight Communications announced an additional contribution to the Polaris fund which saw the prize for the winning album increased to $50,000, as well as $3,000 to each of the non-winning nominees.

 Shortlist

 The ten-album shortlist was announced on July 16.

+In March 2025, after the controversy around Sainte-Marie's long-claimed indigenous Canadian heritage, the Polaris committee revoked her award.

 Longlist

 The prize's preliminary 40-album longlist was announced on June 16 at the Carleton Music Bar and Grill in Halifax, Nova Scotia.

 Heritage Prize

 In 2015, the Polaris committee also launched the Heritage Prize, an awards program to honour classic Canadian albums released before the creation of the Polaris Prize.
 Each year four shortlists of albums from four historical periods in Canadian music will be released, following which a public online vote will choose which album to honour.
 These will be announced separately from the main Polaris Prize.

 The winners for 2015 were announced on October 9.
 The four winning albums will be honoured with a tribute concert in Toronto in early 2016, a trophy and the sale of a limited edition commemorative print.